Zenika/sensei/README.md

 > installing packages from GitHub, resulting in failures to update sensei
 > correctly.

-⚠️ On Mac M1 or M2, you need to follow special steps to enable PDF generation.
+⚠️ On Mac with silicon chip, you need to follow special steps to enable PDF generation.
 You must do this before the `npm install`, otherwise you will have an unused version of chromium installed in `~/.cache/puppeteer`.

 ```